 Dendrobatids, more commonly known as dart frogs, reproduce by laying eggs.
-These develop into a free-swimming larvae, before coming out of the water as miniature versions of the adults.
-Care of the eggs and larvae are very different than caring for the frogs in their final form – this blog entry will help insure the young animals get the proper care they need.
+These develop into a free-swimming larvae called tadpoles before coming out of the water as miniature versions of the adults.
+Care of the eggs and larvae are very different than caring for the frogs in their final form–this blog entry will help ensure the young animals get the proper care they need.

 Once found, the eggs can be removed from the vivaria for artificial rearing.
 If they are attached to a leaf or laid on the glass, they can be removed with a variety of objects (I primarily use a large spoon or razor).
 If they are laid on a petri dish or in a film canister, the entire object can be removed from the vivarium.
 I use a Slurpee straw to remove eggs from the film canister and place them on a petri dish.
 The same is done with eggs laid on leaves or the glass.

 Now that the eggs are on a petri dish, they need to be kept moist.
-I use reverse osmosis water with a bit of boiled peat added to it to mist the eggs, until there is a small pool of water just touching the eggs.
-The petri dish is placed in an 8oz container (or similar; I used to use Ziploc sandwich containers) that contains a small amount of water on the bottom (usually just enough to cover the bottom of the container).
-The container is labeled with the species and date laid, and kept at a temperature in the 70s F.
+I use reverse osmosis water with a bit of boiled peat added to mist the eggs, until there is a small pool of water just touching the eggs.
+The petri dish is placed in an 8 oz. container (or similar; I used to use Ziploc sandwich containers) that contains a small amount of water on the bottom (usually just enough to cover the bottom of the container).
+The container is labeled with the species name and date laid, and kept at a temperature in the 70s °F.

 Keep eggs moist by placing them in a sealed container with water.